carro-public/carro-messenger/readme.md

     'channel'   => 'whatsapp',
     'image_url' => 'www.example.com/example.jpg'
 ];
 CarroMessenger::sendMessage($data);
 ```

-Some services support for message error and status reporting with programmable webhooks.
-You can read more details for each service..
+The following services support for the error message and status report with programmable webhooks.
+You can read about each individual one by clicking the following list.

 - [MessageBird](docs/message-bird.md)
 - [Twilio](docs/twilio.md)
 - [Telerivet](docs/telerivet.md)
 - [Toky](docs/toky.md)

+For other services that are not listed above, you may need to rely on events.

-### MessageWasSent event
+### Events

-You would see `model` in some of our samples..
-Read [here](docs/event-listener.md) why we crated it and how can you use it..
+We are extending the Laravel's Notification to sent messages.
+Therefore, you can't see the success/error with an immediate response.
+In order to resolve this, we added an event name call `MessageWasSent`.
+The package will be sent to an event every time you sent the messages.
+But, you have to set `EVENT_IS_CALLED` as `true` in your `.env`.
+Then, you create a listener for that event and handle the result as your needs.
+You can also use [Laravel's Notification Event](https://laravel.com/docs/7.x/notifications#notification-events) as well.

 ## Security